Hiking the Cowles Mountain Trail: The Tallest Peak in San Diego, California

 On top of this, Cowles Mountain makes for one of San Diego’s best sunrise and sunset hikes, with unobstructed, panoramic views on all sides of the peak!

-All said, if you have the opportunity to hike Cowles Mountain on a weekday rather than a weekend, you can have a much less crowded experience, as opposed to how busy the photos below show the trailhead, with all the cars on a Saturday morning.
+However, this all goes without saying, if you have the opportunity to hike Cowles Mountain on a weekday rather than a weekend, you can have a much less crowded experience, as opposed to how busy the photos below show the trailhead on a beautiful Saturday morning.

 Cowles Mountain Trailhead Parking